-This award-winning restaurant goes all out with corn-fed, Midwestern prime beef and the servers are well-versed in the art of Southern hospitality.
+This award-winning restaurant goes all out with corn-fed, Midwestern prime beef, and the servers are well-versed in the art of Southern hospitality.

 The Bobby Hotel takes on the persona of an accommodating and welcoming person, instead of a place so things feel a bit more boutique-ish and personal which is what this hotel is all about.

-Located on historic Printers Alley in Downtown Nashville, Bobby Hotel just steps away from the bustle of the downtown music scene.
+Located on historic Printers Alley in Downtown Nashville, Bobby Hotel is just steps away from the bustle of the downtown music scene.

 The Bobby has a way-cool Rooftop Lounge with a bus can drink right out of perched along the edge.
 You can also ask Bobby’s driver to take you for a ride around town in their 1963 Lincoln Continental to check out the scene.